 A student who plagiarizes or cheats on an assignment has not provided a teacher with sufficient evidence to make an informed judgment about a student's learning.
 A teacher will inform the principal regarding all instances of academic dishonesty.
 On the first offense, a student's grade will be reflected as insufficient evidence until the assignment is completed as the student's own work.
-On the second offense, a student's grade will be reflected as insufficient evidence until the assignment is completed as the student's own work and the student will be suspended.
+On the second offense, a student's grade will be reflected until the assignment is completed as insufficient evidence until the assignment is completed as the student's own work.
+On the second offense, a student's grade will be reflected until the assignment is completed as the student's own work and the student will be suspended.
 On the third offense, further disciplinary action will be taken.